 Girl Scouts of Colorado is celebrating extraordinary volunteers throughout the state in honor of Volunteer Appreciation Month.
-Jordan Cadena of Thornton in the Metro Denver region volunteers at both the troop and service unit levels.
-She is also a shining example of the wonderful role Girl Scout volunteers play in the lives of girls and our community.
+Vicki Tussey of Colorado Springs in the Pikes Peak region is a shining example of the wonderful role Girl Scout volunteers play in the lives of girls and our community.

-GSCO asked Jordan to answer a few quick questions about her volunteer experience.
+GSCO asked Vicki to answer a few quick questions about her volunteer experience.
 We hope you find her as inspiring as we did.

 Why did you become a Girl Scout volunteer?

 I became a volunteer in 2013 when my youngest daughter was a Daisy.

 Tell us about your different volunteer roles as a Girl Scout.

 I started off as a co-leader for the Daisies in Troop 3893.
 I would plan the meetings and run the activities for the Daisies.
 I was a co-leader for two years before changing Girl Scout troops.
 In 2015, I became a co-leader for Troop 4000.
 My role within Troop 4000 was to help out with the activities and chaperoning on field trips.
 Then in 2016, my daughters joined Troop 2821.
 In that troop, I helped out as one of the cookie managers within our troop.
 In 2017, I became the service unit manager for Service Unit 22.